DETAILED ACTION

 Claim Rejections - 35 USC § 103

-Claims 1-3, 6-10 and 12-14 are rejected under 35 U.S.C.
-103 as being unpatentable over Hongbo Liu et. al. (Scutellaria baicalensis extract and baicalein inhibit replication of SARS-CoV-2 and its 3C-like protease in vitro, Journal of Enzyme Inhibition and Medicinal Chemistry, Jan 4, 2021, Vol. 36, NO. 1, 497-503), Kit-Man Lau et. al. (Immunomodulatory and anti-SARS activities of Houttuynia cordata, Journal of Ethnopharmacology 118 (2018) 79-85) and Ibrahim M. Abu-Reidah et. al. (Comprehensive metabolite profiling of Arum palaestinum (Araceae) leaves by using liquid chromatography–tandem mass spectrometry, Food Research International 70 (2015) 74-86).
+Claims 1, 6-14 are rejected under 35 U.S.C.
+103 as being unpatentable over Hongbo Liu et. al. (Scutellaria baicalensis extract and baicalein inhibit replication of SARS-CoV-2 and its 3C-like protease in vitro, Journal of Enzyme Inhibition and Medicinal Chemistry, Jan 4, 2021, Vol. 36, NO. 1, 497-503), Kit-Man Lau et. al. (Immunomodulatory and anti-SARS activities of Houttuynia cordata, Journal of Ethnopharmacology 118 (2018) 79-85), Ibrahim M. Abu-Reidah et. al. (Comprehensive metabolite profiling of Arum palaestinum (Araceae) leaves by using liquid chromatography–tandem mass spectrometry, Food Research International 70 (2015) 74-86), Fadia Youssef et. al. (Chrysanthemum indicum and Chrysanthemum morifolium: Chemical Composition of Their Essential Oils and Their Potential Use as Natural Preservatives with Antimicrobial and Antioxidant Activities, Foods, 2020, 9, 1460.
+1-18) and Maram M. Aboulwafa et. al. (A Comprehensive Insight on the Health Benefits and Phytoconstituents of Camellia sinensis and Recent Approaches for Its Quality Control, Antioxidants 2019, 8, 455: 1-30).
+This rejection is newly formed with the previously relied on art to take into account the amendments filed on 04/17/2026.

 Liu teaches that “We studied the anti-SARS-CoV-2 activity of S. baicalensis and its ingredients.
-We found that the ethanol extract of S. baicalensis and its major component, baicalein, inhibit SARS-CoV-2 3CLpro activity in vitro with IC50’sof8.52mg/ml and 0.39 mM, respectively.
+We found that the ethanol extract of S. baicalensis and its major component, baicalein, inhibit SARS-CoV-2 3CLpro activity in vitro with IC50’s of 8.52mg/ml and 0.39 mM, respectively.
 Both of them inhibit the replication of SARS-CoV-2 in Vero cells with EC50’s of 0.74 mg/ml and 2.9 mM, respectively.
 While baicalein is mainly active at the viral post-entry stage, the ethanol extract also inhibits viral entry.
 We further identified four baicalein analogues from other herbs that inhibit SARS-CoV-2 3CLpro activity at mM concentration.
 All the active compounds and the S. baicalensis extract also inhibit the SARS-CoV 3CLpro, demonstrating their potential as broad-spectrum anti-coronavirus drugs” (see abstract).

 Liu teaches extracting with 70% ethanol (see 2.2, page 498).

-Lau teaches “Results showed that HC water extract could stimulate the proliferation of mouse splenic lymphocytes significantly and dose-dependently.
+Lau teaches “Results showed that Houttuynia cordata (HC) water extract could stimulate the proliferation of mouse splenic lymphocytes significantly and dose-dependently.
 By flow cytometry, it was revealed that HC increased the proportion of CD4+ and CD8+ T cells.
 Moreover, it caused a significant increase in the secretion of IL2 and IL-10 by mouse splenic lymphocytes.
 In the anti-viral aspect, HC exhibited significant inhibitory effects on SARS-CoV 3C-like protease (3CLpro) and RNA-dependent RNA polymerase (RdRp).
 On the other hand, oral acute toxicity test demonstrated that HC was non-toxic to laboratory animals following oral administration at 16g/kg.
 Conclusion: The results of this study provided scientific data to support the efficient and safe use of HC to combat SARS” (see abstract).

 Abu-Reidah teaches “Arum palaestinum is a wild edible plant used in food and folk medicine within the Mediterranean region including Palestine.
 The leaves are traditionally consumed as anti-cancerous food.
 Yet, just few reports are available on its chemical composition.
 Therefore, in this work, an extensive qualitative identification via liquid chromatography tandem mass spectrometry (UHPLC–DAD-ESI-MS/MS) of the phytochemical metabolites in A. palaestinum leaves has been established.
 A total of 180 phytochemicals, mainly 53 flavonoids, 33 phenolic acids, 10 terpenoids, 7 iridoids and 6 amino acids have been characterized.
 Moreover, 11 unknown compounds were also detected, providing the first comprehensive characterization available on the phytochemical composition of the leaves of A. palaestinum, highlighting it as an abundant source of antioxidant phenolics and phytochemicals.
 The obtained results may develop the current knowledge on A. palaestinum, boost further research towards bioactive compounds exploring and may encourage more consumption of this important functional food”